brooklynminor/Homework4-Quiz/README.md

 secondsLeft -= 5
 questionNumber++
 ```
-When the response is returned as positive the score increases by 1.
+When the user's response is returned as positive the score increases by 1 and the next question is displayed.
 ```
 score++
 questionNumber++